-We do however recognise that on occasion it may be necessary for our customers, or those using accredited services to raise a complaint with us.
-Details of how to raise a complaint and the UKAS role and remit can be found within the UKAS Complaints Leaflet.
+UKAS recognises that on occasion it may be necessary for our customers, or those using accredited services to raise a complaint with us.
+Details of how to raise a complaint with us can be found below.

-If you would prefer to speak to someone before submitting complaint, you can contact us via telephone on 01784 429000 or by email to email@example.com.
+If you would prefer to speak to someone before submitting a complaint, you can contact us via telephone.

 You may be employed in an organisation that is accredited by UKAS and you may have concerns about what is happening where you work in terms of how your organisation complies with the requirements of accreditation.
 We would always encourage you to resolve any concern you have within your organisation first.
 However, if you have followed this route, or you do not feel able to raise a concern within your organisation, you can raise you concern in confidence with us at UKAS.
 Further information on “Raising a Concern” with UKAS can be found here.

 We are committed to resolving complaints fairly and impartially.
 However, in a small minority of cases, some parties pursue their complaints in a manner which can either impede the investigation of their complaint or cause significant resource issues for UKAS.
 This can occur whilst a complaint is under investigation, or once we have finished dealing with the complaint.

 UKAS has adopted the Local Government Ombudsman’s (LGO) definition of “unreasonable complainant behaviour” and “unreasonable persistent complaints” and this will be used when determining if a complainant should be considered as vexatious.